carlosas/phpat/doc/WHAT_TO_TEST.md

 ## Composition

-#### Enforce or forbid implementing an interface
+#### Enforcing or forbidding an interface implementation

 ![Interface](img/interface.png)

-You might want to ensure that all the classes of a type are implementing a certain interface.
-ValueObjects, Entities...
+You might want to ensure that a specific type of classes are implementing a certain interface.
+ValueObjects, Entities, etc.

 >Classes with name App\\Domain\\Entity\\\* must implement class with name App\\Domain\\Entity\\EntityInterface